 A STA shall not transmit an A-MPDU in an HE PPDU where the A-MPDU pre-EOF padding length is greater than the value indicated by the Maximum A-MPDU Length Exponent field in the HT Capabilities and VHT Capabilities elements and the Maximum A-MPDU Length Exponent Extension field in its HE Capabilities elements received from the intended receiver in the 2.4 GHz or 5 GHz bands.
 A STA shall not transmit an A-MPDU in an HE PPDU where the A-MPDU pre-EOF padding length is greater than the value indicated by the Maximum A-MPDU Length Exponent Extension field in the HE Capabilities element and the Maximum A-MPDU Length Exponent field in the HE 6 GHz Band Capabilities element received from the intended receiver in the 6 GHz band.

+A STA shall not transmit an A-MPDU in an EHT PPDU where the A-MPDU pre-EOF padding length is greater than the value indicated by the Maximum A-MPDU Length Exponent field in the HT Capabilities and VHT Capabilities elements, and the Maximum A-MPDU Length Exponent Extension field in its HE Capabilities and EHT Capabilities elements received form the intended receiver in the 2.4 GHz or 5 GHz bands.
+A STA shall not transmit an A-MPDU in EHT PPDU where the A-MPDU pre-EOF padding length is greater than the value indicated by the Maximum A-MPDU Length Exponent field in the HE 6 GHz Band Capabilities element, and the Maximum A-MPDU Length Exponent Extension field in the HE Capabilities and EHT Capabilities elements received from the intended receiver in the 6 GHz band.

 10.12.3 Minimum MPDU start spacing rules